saona-raimundo/saona-raimundo.github.io/people.md

 - Bruno Ziliotto
 - David Acuña
 - Fyodor Kondrashov
+- Jakub Svoboda
 - José Correa
 - Krishnendu Chatterjee
 - Ksenia Khudiakova
 - Marcos Orchard
+- Mona Mohammadi
+- Tobias Meggendorfer

 # Researchers in the world

-This is a map of people and their institutions I have encountered during my time as a researcher.
+I have encountered many good people during my time as a researcher.
+This map shows some of them, with their respective affiliations when I met them.

 <!-- Leaflet (https://leafletjs.com) -->
 <!-- Stylesheet -->